rhodecode/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 .. note::

    On the first run, this will take a while to download and optionally compile a few things.
 The following runs will be faster.
+The development shell works fine on MacOS and Linux platforms.